-Three Main Principles of Environmental Justice
+Three Main Principles of Environmental Justice as outlined by the Federal Government

-- To avoid, minimize or mitigate disproportionately high and adverse human health and environmental effects, including social and economic effects, on minority populations and low income populations.
+- To avoid, minimize or mitigate disproportionately high and adverse human health and environmental effects, including social and economic effects, on minority populations and low-income populations.

 - To ensure the full and fair participation by all potentially affected communities in the transportation decision- making process.

-Fresno COG’s Environmental Justice Report – Adopted July 2018
+Fresno COG’s Environmental Justice Report – Adopted July 2022

 This Environmental Justice Equity Analysis is intended to measure both the benefits and burdens associated with the transportation investment alternatives included in the 2040 Regional Transportation Plan, and to make sure that the environmental justice communities living within Fresno County share equitably in the benefits of the Plan’s investments without bearing a disproportionate share of the burdens.